This article explains the meanings and usages of a variety of 和製英語 (wasei-eigo), or “Japlish”, i.e., Japanese-made English!

-It is used to describe one’s talents in something, e.g., サッカーのセンスがある (have talents in soccer).
-It is also used to describe someone fashionable, e.g., 彼はセンスがいい (He has a good taste in fashion).
+It is used to describe one’s talents in something, e.g., サッカーのセンスがある (have a knack for soccer).
+It is also used to describe someone fashionable, e.g., 彼はセンスがいい (He has good taste in fashion).

 - アバウト (“about”) = ‘rough(ly)’, ”not too fastidious(ly)

 It is used as an adjective or adverb, meaning ‘rough(ly)’ or ”not too fastidious(ly).
 See more detailed explanations at You Should Think More “About” – Meaning of “About” in Japlish (Japanese English)

 It is often used to describe people (or their acts) who always exaggerate or overreact to everything, as in “オーバな人” meaning “people who exaggerate or overreact to everything”.

 - オワコン (Owakon) Meaning ‘Old-Fashioned’ in Japanese Slang